ikeman32/lazycode-base/README.md

 This is a personal library I decided to publish in case others find it useful.
 It's still very much a work in progress and is mostly experimental.
 I made it in order to save me a few key strokes while coding in python.

+## how to install
+presently lazycode is only available at test.pypi.org to install:

+pip install -i https://test.pypi.org/simple/ lazycode

 ## importing library

 prefered method: from lazycode import lib_function